Then-Terence/LXR/README.md

 # LiteXploreR
-R package {LiteXploreR} for concise exploratory data analysis
+R package {LXR} for concise exploratory data analysis

 ## Introduction
 This package compiles some functions for quick, dirty, and repetitive exploratory analysis which may otherwise lengthen the script unnecessarily.
-Emphasis is placed on the purpose of credit scoring, where WoE modelling (Semi Naive Bayesian Classification) is routinely used.
-Most of functions caters to the prediction of binary target variable.
+Emphasis is placed on the purpose of credit scoring, where WoE modelling (Semi Naive Bayesian Classifier) is routinely used.
+The functions caters to the prediction of binary target variable.

-There are some functions written for analyses involving a target taking a continuous value, but they have a long way to go, and will be expanded over time.

 ## Credits
 The development of this package will not be possible without the workflow inspired by Dr. Bernd Engelmann from OSIS.